-✓ Political Science 367.
+Political Science 367.
 Contemporary Political Theory.
 3 hrs.; 3 cr.
-Prereq: Political Science 101 or permission of instructor.
+Prereq: 6 Credits in Political Science.

 Theories of social class, values and societal change; study of contemporary ideological approaches to the study of politics; assumptions and perspectives of systematic schools of political science.
 Offered at least once a year.